eikek/docspell/website/site/content/docs/webapp/scanmailbox.md

 nothing happens with that mail, it simply stays (and could be re-read on the next run).

+## Filtering

+The following properties allow to filter mails that are imported.

+Then the field *Received Since Hours* defines how many hours to go back and look for mails.
+Usually there are many mails in your inbox and importing them all at once is not feasible or desirable.
+It can work together with the *Schedule* field below.
+For example, you could run this task all 6 hours and read mails from 8 hours back.

+The *File Filter* can be specified as a glob to only import mail attachments based on their file name.
+For example, a value of `*.pdf` will only import files that have a `pdf` extension.
+The mail body is named `mail.html` by convention and would be excluded when only specifying `*.pdf`.
+You can combine multiple globs using OR via the pipe `|` symbol.
+For example, to also include the mail body as well as all pdf attachments: `*.pdf|mail.html`.

+The *Subject Filter* is a glob filter that is applied to the mail subject.
+This can be used to only import mails whose subject have some pattern.
+For example, if your scanner mails to you with a certain subject like _"Scanned Document 214"_, you could include those via a `Scanned Document*` pattern.

+## Metadata

+The last properties allow to specify some metadata that are automatically attached to the items being created.

-When docspell creates an item from a mail, it needs to set a direction value (incoming or outgoing).
+Every item in docspell has a direction value (incoming or outgoing).
 If you know that all mails you want to import have a specific directon, then you can set it here.
 Otherwise, *automatic* means that docspell chooses a direction based on the `From` header of a mail.
 If the `From` header is an e-mail address that belongs to a “concerning” person in your address book, then it is set to "outgoing".
 Otherwise it is set to "incoming".
 To support this, you need to add your own e-mail address(es) to your address book.

 The *Item Folder* setting is used to put all items that are created from mails into the specified [folder](metadata#folders).
 If you define a folder here, where you are not a member, you won't find resulting items.

+The *Tags* setting can be used to associate a fixed number of tags to all items that are imported from this mail task.

 The last field is the *Schedule* which defines when and how often this task should run.
 The syntax is similiar to a date-time string, like